 Step 3: Initiating the Referral Process

-When a child’s ASQ-3 or ASQ:SE scores suggest the need for further assessment or intervention, program personnel should prepare in advance for the family discussion and conduct it with compassion and empathy.
+When a child’s ASQ-3 or ASQ:SE-2 scores suggest the need for further assessment or intervention, program personnel should prepare in advance for the family discussion and conduct it with compassion and empathy.
 In these cases, results and next steps should always be discussed in person or over the phone—never via mail or email—and in a private, confidential setting.
 The ASQ Referral Tips handout provides a number of tips and strategies for providers navigating the referral process.

 You can also help ease their minds by providing more than just a referral.
 Recommend some learning activities they can do at home, let them know you will rescreen in a few months to monitor, and/or give them additional information by way of articles or pamphlets.

 “A lot of blogs and websites people find on their search for more info are written in ways that emphasize concerns, and the information may not be the most accurate or may not provide the appropriate context, such as a reference to the range of age in which a behavior is expected to appear,” says Ms. Murphy.
 “Participants in the online ASQ studies are offered resources from non-profit sites with information that is researched and written by professionals in a positive, educational tone specifically for parents.”

 What are some best practices for referring a child for further assessment?

 The ASQ user’s guides have a lot of guidance on how to work through the referral process.
 Below are a number of additional tips for establishing trust and strengthening communication with parents:

 - Consider any cultural differences that may determine who should be included in the conversation.

 - Find a private setting to talk with parents confidentially.

 - Ask family about their concerns about their child.